fercastt/fercastt/README.md

 - 👋 Hi, I’m @fercastt
-- 👀 I’m interested in Doughnuts/Donuts!
+- 👀 I’m interested in Life after death.
-- 🌱 I’m currently learning: ✅
+- 🌱 I’m currently learning: Electricity
-- 💞️ I’m looking to collaborate on Life.
+- 💞️ I’m looking to collaborate on code for
+        gods: Rust
+    or
+        code for mortals: Python
+    else
+    everything else;
-- 📫 How to reach me: mail.
+- 📫 How to reach me: by e-mail.

 <!---
 fercastt/fercastt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.